TEXT-S&P summary: Virgin Media Inc.

 Rationale

-Standard & Poor's Ratings Services views U.K. cable operator Virgin Media Inc.'s business risk profile as "satisfactory" and its financial risk profile as "significant."
+The ratings on U.K. cable operator Virgin Media Inc. reflect Standard & Poor's Ratings Services views of the group's business risk profile as "satisfactory" and its financial risk profile as "significant."

-* BCBG takes next step in repositioning its brands through chapter 11 reorganization
+The rating on VMI is constrained by our view of the U.K.'s highly competitive landscape and VMI's partial network coverage, which weighs on VMI's prospects for revenue growth.
+The rating also factors in VMI's aggressive, though gradually declining, leverage (debt to EBITDA) and the group's reliance on a competitor for some key TV content.

+However, the rating benefits from VMI's well-established business position as the second-largest pay-TV operator in the U.K. and a leading provider of bundled services (TV, broadband Internet, fixed-line telephony, and mobile telephony).
+The group's cable network passes through approximately one-half of all U.K. homes, and its strong network capabilities and scalable infrastructure enable it to provide very fast, innovative offerings, as well as advanced broadband Internet and content.